-While brie is a French cheese, I was surprised to find it is also made all over the UK from Cornwall to Wales.
-European brie is usually made in the traditional methods using whole or semi skimmed milk and a cheese culture which helps form the rind.
+Brie is a French cheese, but I was surprised to find it's also made all around the UK!
+European brie is usually made in the traditional methods using milk and a cheese culture which helps form the rind.

-In the United States it is more common to find so-called “stabilised brie,” which means its pH is stabilised giving it a longer shelf-life and making it less susceptible to bacteriological infections.
+In the United States, it is more common to find so-called “stabilised brie”.
+Stabilised brie is pH stabilised, giving it a longer shelf-life and making it less susceptible to bacteriological infections.

 Make sure your brie is safe to freeze

-As with all cheese brie should be stored in an airtight container in the fridge to reduce the risk of bacteria spread.
-This is particularly important with soft cheese as they are more susceptible to bacteria spreading through the cheese and spoiling it.
+Brie should be stored in an airtight container in the fridge to reduce the risk of bacteria spreading.
+This is particularly important with soft cheese as they are more susceptible to bacteria and spoiling faster.

 Preparing your brie for the freezer

-Brie has quite a high water content so the freezing process will change the texture a little and make it a little more crumbly.
+Brie has high water content, so freezing will change the texture and make it a little more crumbly.

 If your freezer has a 'quick freeze' or 'flash freeze' mode, use that.
 It won't be as cold as an industrial flash freezer, but it will help to retain texture and taste.
-That's because as food cools ice crystals form, but many smaller crystals are better than fewer, larger ones which will negatively impact the texture.
+That's because as the food cools ice crystals form.
+Smaller crystals are better, as larger ones will negatively impact the texture.
 The faster it cools, the more numerous and smaller the crystals.

-I prefer to use frozen brie for recipes where you're cooking the brie, rather than sliced in a sandwich or on a cheese board.
-Though the texture will changed the distinctive taste remains.
+I prefer to use frozen brie for cooking, rather than on a cheeseboard.
+Though the texture will change the distinctive taste remains.

 The best container to freeze brie

-However you've decided to freeze your brie, as a whole or in slices it needs to be kept airtight, and the best way to do this is with plastic food wrap.
+However you decide to freeze your brie cheese, as a whole or in slices - it needs to be kept airtight, and the best way to do this is with plastic food wrap.

 You can keep it in its original packaging and add a layer of cling film, or carefully wrap your slices.
 Make sure you've got a good seal around the brie, it is important to limit the amount of air and moisture to help reduce the risk of freezer burn.

-Once wrapped, I like to put them in a freezer safe container to stop the brie getting squashed or lost at the back of the freezer.
+Once wrapped, I like to put them in a freezer-safe container to stop the brie from getting squashed or lost at the back of the freezer.